 Mathematical modeling of real-world systems, statistical data analysis, signal processing, and machine learning for inference, prediction, decision making and optimal design.
 Current applications include health, biomedicine and defense.

 Arye Nehorai is the Eugene and Martha Lohman Professor of Electrical Engineering in the Preston M. Green Department of Electrical and Systems Engineering (ESE) at Washington University in St. Louis.
 He served as chair of ESE from 2006 to 2016.
 Under his department chair leadership, the undergraduate enrollment has more than tripled and the masters enrollment grew sevenfold.
-He also serves as Director of the Center for Sensor Signal and Information Processing, professor (courtesy appointments) in the Division of Biology and Biomedical Sciences (DBBS), Division of Biostatistics, Department of Biomedical Engineering, and Department of Computer Science and Engineering at Washington University in St. Louis.
-Previously, he was a faculty member at Yale University and the University of Illinois at Chicago.
+He also serves as Director of the Center for Sensor Signal and Information Processing, he is professor (courtesy appointments) in the Division of Biology & Biomedical Sciences (DBBS), Division of Biostatistics, Department of Biomedical Engineering, and Department of Computer Science & Engineering at Washington University in St. Louis.
+Previously, he was a faculty member at Yale University and at the University of Illinois at Chicago.
 He received his BSc and MSc degrees from the Technion, Israel and his PhD from Stanford University, California.